 Cloud-based call center software allows call center managers and agents to work from anywhere.
 It runs on the Internet, so you can log into the system (and your softphone) anywhere that you have a reliable Internet connection.
 This means that your company can recruit remote agents and save money on equipment and property costs.

 Premise-based call center software may seem to offer higher levels of reliability.
 But, what happens when disaster strikes?
 If a flood, fire, or any other natural disaster affects your direct phone lines, your call center may experience outages.

 Cloud-based call center software has built-in disaster recovery mechanism.
 Because it is hosted via the Internet, you don't have to worry about unforeseen events affecting your phone service.
 Plus, most virtual call center providers offer multiple layers of backup and redundancy, so no single point of failure will affect your call center.

 On-Premise vs Cloud-Based Call Center Software

 Still not sure whether your business should choose on-premise or cloud-based call center software?
-Check out these related articles for more information.
+Learn more about inbound call center software.